 Stage Two: Appeal to an independent authority

-A submitting company which is dissatisfied with the outcome of a Stage One reconsideration by the BBFC, or whose work has been rejected, may appeal to an independent authority.
+A submitting company which is dissatisfied with the outcome of a Stage One reconsideration by the BBFC, or whose work has been refused an age rating, may appeal to an independent authority.

 Video (physical media)

-If the work is being classified under the Video Recordings Act 1984 then the appeal may be made to the Video Appeals Committee (VAC), which was established by the BBFC under the provisions of the Video Recordings Act 1984.
-A distributor has 42 calendar days from the date of receiving notice of the BBFC’s determination (whether by means of the Interim Clearance Form (ICF) or otherwise in writing, including via the extranet) in which to lodge an appeal.
+If the content is classified under the Video Recordings Act 1984 then the appeal may be made to the Video Appeals Committee (VAC).
+The VAC was established by the BBFC under the provisions of the Video Recordings Act 1984.
+A distributor has 42 calendar days from the date of receiving notice of the BBFC’s determination (whether by means of the Interim Clearance Form (ICF) or otherwise in writing, including via the client portal, Horizon) in which to lodge an appeal.
 An appeal must be lodged with the VAC directly at the following address:-

 The Video Appeals Committee